 Nebraska Nursing License Requirements

-Nurses in the state of Nebraska are licensed by the Nebraska Department of Health and Human Services, while the regulations and advisory guidelines are promoted by the Nebraska Board of Nursing in the case of registered and practical nurses and the Board of Advanced Practice Registered Nurses in the case of nurse practitioners and other advanced nurse specialists.
+Nurses in the state of Nebraska are licensed by the Nebraska Department of Health and Human Services.
+Regulations and advisory guidelines for registered and practical nurses are published by the Nebraska Board of Nursing, while the Board of Advanced Practice Registered Nurses publishes regulations and advisory guidelines for nurse practitioners and other advanced nurse specialists.
 All nurses in Nebraska must obtain an education appropriate to their level of practice and meet minimum guidelines for licensure.
 Continue learning about the nurse licensure process for practical nurses, registered nurses, and nurse practitioners in Nebraska below.

 » How to become a licensed practical nurse (requires completion of a training program)

 » How to become a registered nurse (requires an associate’s or bachelor’s degree)